PanDAWMS/panda-docs/docs/source/admin_guide/admin_guide.rst

 4.2.
 Global Share Registration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Each organization defines compute resource allocation among various working groups and/or user activities using global shares.
+Each organization defines computing resource allocation among various working groups and/or user activities using global shares.
 Normal global shares are registered in the ``GLOBAL_SHARES`` table, while special and/or resource-specific shares are registered in the ``JEDI_WORK_QUEUE`` table.
 The following SQL statement adds a special test share.